pogo420/learning-elk/concepts.md

 "bool" : {
    "must": {
          // data must be present in matching document - scoring - *query context*.
          // All queries must match.
-Logical: AND
+Logical: AND.
    },
    "filter": {
          // data must be present in matching document - **NO** scoring - *filter context*.